SE-of-nobody/SmartFlightCheckInKiosk/FinalReport_group16.md

 3. Don't Repeat Yourself (DRY)

    To avoid duplication, we always create a separate class to implement a function used frequently, such as the Jumpto class which is used by all the GUI controller to jump to other GUI.
 So if there is any change to this function, just modify the Jumpto class, for example.
-### 4.3 Design Quality
+### 4.4 Design Quality
-We meet all the needed requirements and our application is well structured.
+Our program meet all the requirements and our application is well structured.
 Our structure is modular, and contains distinct representations of data, architecture, and components.
-Since we manage the project on QMplus hub, the project is maintainable, traceable and well documented.
-And we smoothly debug, it’s debug free.
+And since we manage the project on Github and illustrate real-time progress on QMhub, the project is maintainable, traceable and well documented.
+After we finished the project, we spent a whole week removing redundancies, modifying the file structure, writing reports, and testing the project.
-## 5.Implementation and Testing
+## 5. Implementation and Testing
 ### 5.1 Implementation
 #### 5.1.1 Implementation Strategy
 We have divided the back-end code into two parts: passenger and staff, which will be introduced to you in turn below.
 At the beginning of the code, we unified the variable name and function name in the code.
 We use object-oriented programming (Java language), which includes class definition and methods’ definition.
 We use different kinds of mapping, such as association (including one-to-one and one-to-many) and  inheritance.

 #### 5.1.2 Iteration Plan